dilermando-lima/springboot-aws-local/README.md

 If you wish to use VSCODE, all launch is already added in `.vscode/launch.json`.
 So let's try **F5** and enjoy it

 ## Doc endpoint
-After start aplication up access all rest resources are placed in `./doc-api/springboot-aws-local.postman_collection.json` and can be imported into postman
+After start aplication up, all rest resources are placed in `./doc-api/springboot-aws-local.postman_collection.json` and can be imported into postman